DanielAdeniji/sql-docs/docs/relational-databases/system-dynamic-management-views/sys-dm-db-partition-stats-transact-sql.md

  If a heap or index is not partitioned, it is made up of one partition (with partition number = 1); therefore, only one row is returned for that heap or index.
 The [sys.partitions](../../relational-databases/system-catalog-views/sys-partitions-transact-sql.md) catalog view can be queried for metadata about each partition of all the tables and indexes in a database.

  The total count for an individual table or an index can be obtained by adding the counts for all relevant partitions.

+ The followowing types of tables are not tallied :-

+ 1) Memory Optimized tables

 ## Permissions
  Requires VIEW DATABASE STATE permission to query the **sys.dm_db_partition_stats** dynamic management view.
 For more information about permissions on dynamic management views, see [Dynamic Management Views and Functions &#40;Transact-SQL&#41;](~/relational-databases/system-dynamic-management-views/system-dynamic-management-views.md).